linode/docs/docs/guides/tools-reference/tools/schedule-tasks-with-cron/index.md

 ## What is Cron?

 Cron is a classic utility found on Linux and UNIX systems for running tasks at pre-determined times or intervals.
 These tasks are referred to as **Cron tasks** or **Cron jobs**.
-Use Cron to schedule automated updates, report generation, or check for available disk space every day and send you an email if it falls below a certain amount.
+Use Cron to schedule automated updates, generate reports, check for available disk space and notify if the space is below a certain amount.

 ## How to Use Cron and crontab - The Basics